enzoavalos/Company-ranking-system/README.md

 ##
 ### About the project:
-Project developed for "Analisis and Design of algorithms I" of System Engineering.
+Project developed for "Analisis and Design of Algorithms I" of System Engineering.

 ##
 ### Topics involved: